Vitosh/VBA_personal/AttributesInVBA/ReadMe.md

 ## VBTricks
 <br/>
 3 classes are in the sample:

  - with a default property (CarWithDefaultPropery.cls)
  - with a default procedure (TruckWithDefaultProcedure.cls)
  - with a non required initialization (CarGlobal.cls)

-Plus automatic export of everything but the worksheets to a set up file.
+ - automatic export of everything but the worksheets to a set up file.

 With courtesy to:
  - http://www.stackoverflow.com